Event Propagation and Event Delegation

 Now read this

 This is the part of a series of blogs on the new features on the upcoming ECMAScript 6 (ES6) specification which JavaScript implements.
-In this blog we focus on the new data structures introduced in ES6, specifically keyed collections....
+In this blog we focus on the Symbol data type introduced in ES6.
+Symbol # We initialize a new Symbol...
 Continue →